-P Financial report

-Brian Long Non-Executive Director

-Mr Long is a resident of New South Wales.
-Age 71.
+Launa Inman Non-Executive Director Ms Inman is a resident of Victoria.
+Age 60.

 Brian has been a Director since September 2010.
 He is Chairman of the Audit Committee, a member of the Risk Committee and the Nominations Committee.
 He retired as a partner of Ernst & Young on 30 June 2010.
 Until that time he was the Chairman of both the Ernst & Young Global Advisory Council and the Oceania Area Advisory Council.
-He was one of the firm's most experienced audit partners with over 30 years' experience in serving as audit signing partner on major Australian public companies including those in the financial services, property, insurance and media sectors.
+He was one of the firm's most experienced audit partners with over 30 years' experience in serving as audit signing partner on major Australian public companies including those in the financial services, property, insurance and media sectors